 With all of these similarities, it's no wonder flank and skirt steak are used interchangeably for fajitas!

-How to Make the Best Steak Fajita Tacos
+How to Make Steak Fajita Tacos

 Step 1 | blend the marinade ingredients together in a blender or food processor.
 Pour onto the flank steak in a large bowl and coat it completely.
 Cover with plastic wrap and marinate for at least 1 hour, up to overnight.